 (LOS ANGELES) — Dancing with the Stars finally returns Monday night for its enthralling 29th season.

-Normally, the big news would be focused on the array of famous faces signed on to compete for the Mirrorball trophy, such as AJ McLean, Carole Baskin, Nelly — or the season’s new host Tyra Banks.
+Normally, the big news would be focused on the array of famous faces signed on to compete for the upcoming season, such as AJ McLean, Carole Baskin, Nelly — or even new host Tyra Banks.
 However, the attention this year is on the biggest challenge DWTS is facing in show history– the COVID-19 pandemic.

 “There’s not going to be an audience.
 So that’s a huge difference,” the 46-year-old supermodel relayed.
 However, she says the married professional dancers face the biggest challenge because “they will have to live separately for the entire duration of the show” until both are no longer competing.